seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 - [System Design](#system-design)
 - [Sources & References](#sources--references)

   # Retrieval-Union Semantics (RUS)

-__Interpret logic in a retrieval-oriented manner, not in a formal-mathematical manner.__
+__Interpret logic in a retrieval?oriented manner -- not as full semantic reasoning, and not as formal?mathematical logic.__

-Retrieval-Union Semantics (RUS) is a minimalist yet complete model for representing logical structures in retrieval tasks.
+__Retrieval?Union Semantics (RUS)__ functions as a __pre?retrieval stage__ in the
+information retrieval pipeline.
+It applies only __lightweight, coarse?grained logic__ based on linguistically more stable inclusion and exclusion marker -- negators, simple verb particles), which are often detectable in a rule?based manner and may contribute to reducing noise.
+RUS thus provides a __transparent, deterministic filtering layer__ that narrows the candidate set for downstream processes without attempting full semantic interpretation.

 Everything mentioned is interpreted by default as a __union (ANY)__, so __OR__ does not need to be modeled explicitly. __NOT__ is used for exclusion, while intersections (__AND__) emerge through __combinatorics, nesting, and normalization__ rather than as a separate operator.
 This reduction to a small set of primitives creates a __transparent, deterministic, and auditable retrieval logic__ that can be easily integrated into existing NLP pipelines.

 | Everyday sentence                        | Composer syntax        | SQL equivalent          |
 |------------------------------------------|------------------------|-------------------------|